 2. Does your institution offer opportunities for medical students to do research related to planetary health and/or sustainable healthcare?
 2 The institution has a specific research program or fellowship for students interested in doing planetary health/sustainable healthcare research.
 1 There are research opportunities for students to perform research related to planetary health/sustainable healthcare but these require student initiative to seek these out and carry them out in their spare time.
 0 There are no opportunities for students to engage in planetary health/sustainable healthcare research.
-Score explanation: Einstein offers a Global Health Fellowship involving clinical research with Dr. H. Dean Hosgood, studying the health impacts of wood smoke exposure.
-More information on the project can be found here .
-Einstein's Medical Student Research Directory shows two available research projects focused on identifying waste production and carbon emissions during retina surgery.
-One is a summer opportunity and the other is a year-long opportunity, but both projects would require students to perform this research in their own time.
+Score explanation: Electives and Self Proposed Student Selected Components allow students to research any topic they are interested in, as long as they find a relevant supervisor.
+As such, many students have undertaken research into planetary health and sustainable healthcare.
+However, the Medical School does not offer funding for such opportunities.